990 Books Contact

 Charles Floyd is the principal of 990 Books.
 His career began at a large regional accounting firm in the San Francisco Bay Area, where he learned the discipline of audit-grade documentation and the kind of structured close that holds up under outside review.

-Part VI Frequently asked
+Part VII Frequently asked

 The questions we hear most often.